GameServersHub-LLC/Knowledgebase/docs/ark/ark-survival-ascended/asa-cluster-pterodactyl.md

   - - meta
     - name: keywords
       content: Ark Survival Ascended
-title: Cluster on Pterodactyl
+title: Setting Up Clusters on Pterodactyl
 ---

-# Ark Survival Ascended Cluster on Pterodactyl
+# Ark Survival Ascended Setting Up Cluster on Pterodactyl

 ![alt text](asa-cluster-ptero.webp)

 Our goal for this tutorial is to setup and configure an Ark: Survival Ascended Pterodactyl Cluster.

 Note: This guide is for ARK Survival Evolved.
-If you are looking for ASE directions, see [Setting up ARK Survival Evolved cluster in Pterodactyl.](#)
+If you are looking for ASE directions, see [Setting up ARK Survival Evolved Cluster in Pterodactyl.](#)

 ## Pterodactyl ASA Cluster Creation​